KannonZenetism/zenetism-field-physics/zenetism/MP11-codex-of-principles-ch26.md

 **Active Entropy**
 Directly causing harm through malice,
 ideology,
-or the conscious rejection of coherence.
+or the conscious rejection of coherence and return.

 ---